adaorabernardine/version_assignment_week2/README.md

 Explain in simple terms git rebase and the command for it a- the git rebase command allows you to easily change a series of commits, modifying the history of your repository.

-Explain in simple terms git cherry-pick and the command for it a- cherry picking is the act of picking a commit from a branch and applying it to another.
+Explain in simple terms git cherry-pick and the command for it. a- cherry picking is the act of picking a commit from a branch and applying it to another.